vaj1805/URL-shortener/README.md

-# A URL shortener project built in node.js
+A URL shortener project built using Node.js.

-# coded in MVC architecture

-# dynamic routing .
-Tested APIs using postman tool
+Coded using the MVC architecture.

+Implements dynamic routing.

+APIs tested using the Postman tool.